sahat/jsrecipes/posts/general/coding-like-a-pro-with-emmet.md

-Emmet is a plugin for many popular text editors like Vim, Sublime Text, Eclipse, WebStorm, Esresso, which greatly improves HTML and CSS workflow.
+Emmet is a plugin for many popular text editors like Vim, Sublime Text, Eclipse, WebStorm, Espresso, which greatly improves HTML and CSS workflow.
 It allows you to quickly expand simple abbreviations into snippets of code with a <kbd>Tab</kbd> key.